 Chartres is EASY to get to–and the journey there is very enjoyable!

-If you are even considering a visit to Chartres, let me urge you, GO!
-The information on this page can help you relax and make plans for traveling to Chartres.
+If you are even considering a visit to Chartres, let me urge you, COME!
+The information on this page can help you relax and plan to travel to Chartres.

-A cheaper option is to take the RER into Paris, transfer to the metro and take it to (Gare) Montparnasse where you can catch the train.
-You will need to buy one ticket (the same one works for both the RER and the metro).
-If you arrive at the airport with about 15 euros in coins (or a credit card with a chip that works in Europe in it–American credit cards don’t work in the machine), you won’t have to wait in a long line.
+From the airport, take the RER public transportation into Paris (a taxi is another option but in rush-hour traffic, it can take longer), transfer to the metro, and take it to (Gare) Montparnasse where you can catch the train.
 There are different ways to make the trip, depending on where you want to change from the RER to the metro; it’s a matter of personal preference.
-I take the RER to the Denfert Rochereau station.
+I prefer the RER to the Denfert Rochereau station.
 I then transfer to line 6 and take it to Montparnasse.
 It takes less than an hour.
-You will have to carry your suitcase(s) up and down some steps, so be ready for this.
-Two members of my family have been pick-pocketed while doing this (one by a woman while boarding the RER and one by a man as he rolled his suitcase through a turn-style–both at the Denfert Rochereau station).
+You must carry your suitcase(s) up and down some steps, so be ready for this.
+Two family members have been pick-pocketed while doing this (one by a woman while boarding the RER and one by a man as he rolled his suitcase through a turn-style–both at the Denfert Rochereau station).
 Two things they learned: Be hyper-alert and don’t keep all your money in your wallet.

 Taking the Train between Paris (Gare Montparnasse) and Chartres